My father passed away last week at age 88. This essay I finished early last year is largely about him.

 I don’t believe there are many people who have seen their shadow by starlight and that is a shame.
 In most of the country and much of the world people live in places where the skyglow caused by errant urban light makes it impossible to see the Milky Way.
 When I was born there were slightly fewer than 3 billion people on the planet.
 Now there are almost 8 billion and it shows in the sky.
 Satellite photos of the earth at night taken over the past decades show the expansion of light creeping like a fungus growing in a petri dish.
 As Joni Mitchell sang in my youth, Don’t it always seem to go, that you don’t know what you’ve got till it’s gone.
 That dark sky over my head in Torrey is becoming a lost resource.
 Another vanishing piece of wildness.

 People need to see their shadow by the Milky Way.
 It is in our genes.
 We evolved under the stars and our nature requires connection to the Cosmos.
 Time spent in the artificial light of a computer screen or smart phone depletes a piece of a person’s natural self.
 It is like drinking a diuretic, artificial soda.
 The night sky is like a cool glass of water.
 I am not the only one to say such a thing.
-The IDA confirms my assertion.
-Their research shows that interrupting Earth’s daily cycle of light and dark plays havoc.
-Humans evolved to those rhythms.
+The IDA’s research shows that interrupting Earth’s daily cycle of light and dark plays havoc.
+Humans evolved to these diurnal rhythms.
 Artificial light at night effects our health, increasing risks for obesity, depression, sleep disorders, diabetes, breast cancer.
 Light pollution disrupts ecosystems, causing a serious a threat to nocturnal wildlife, and has a negative impact on plants and animals.
-It can confuse the migratory patterns of animals, alter competitive interactions of animals, change predator-prey relations, and cause bodily harm.
-The rhythm of life is orchestrated by the natural pattern of light and dark, take it away and the system goes out of balance.
+It can confuse the migratory patterns of animals, alter their competitive interactions, change predator-prey relations, and cause bodily harm.
+The rhythm of life is orchestrated by the natural pattern of light and dark.
+Take it away and the system goes out of balance.
 My orchestra plays badly when I am stuck in the noise and light of the city.
 I feel the need for the peace of a clear, dark night.
 I feel out of sorts.
 Anxious.
 Ready to try and reconnect.

 William Herschel was a giant in early astronomy, discovering Uranus and pioneering astronomical spectral analysis all with a massive telescope he built with a substantial sum of his own funds.
 In the summer of 1792 he received a visit from the German composer Joseph Haydn, who was enjoying a few weeks’ sightseeing after the 1792 London concert season.
 It is said that while looking through Herschel’s telescope that Haydn received his inspiration for the Creation Oratorio.
 Haydn’s biographer, H. E. Jacobs writes that a brief look through the telescope eyepiece left the composer dumbstruck for 20 minutes.
 Haydn’s eventual comment was: “So high . . . so far . . .”